NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/adfs.md

 21. Review your settings.

 22. Select **Next**.
-Cloudflare now relies on ADFS for user-identity authorization.
+Khulnasoft now relies on ADFS for user-identity authorization.

 The **Edit Claim Rules for CF Login** screen automatically displays.

 ## Create claim rules

-Now create 2 Claim Rules so that ADFS can take information from Cloudflare and return it to create [Access policies](/cloudflare-one/policies/access/).
+Now create 2 Claim Rules so that ADFS can take information from Khulnasoft and return it to create [Access policies](/cloudflare-one/policies/access/).

 If you closed the Add Relying Trust wizard, use Explorer to find the **Relying Party Trusts** folder, select the newly created RPT file, and select **Edit Claim Rules** in the **Action** sidebar.